webplatform/docs/guides/the_basics_of_html/index.md

 Many people use the terms element and tag interchangeably however, which is not strictly correct.

 In most browsers there is a “Source” or “View Source” option, commonly under the “View” menu.
-Try this now - go to your favourite web site, choose this option, and spend some time looking at the HTML that makes up the structure of the page.
+Try this now - go to your favorite website, choose this option, and spend some time looking at the HTML that makes up the structure of the page.

 == The structure of an HTML document ==